JohnGC1510/milestone_project_4/README.md

 I chose the Goblin One font for the headings, the styling of the text closely resembles the styling of the text in the logo and stands out well on background images.
 I chose the Raleway font for all body text as it looks elegant and nicely complements the Goblin One font.
 #### **Icons**
-I used Font Awesome icons for my social media links, favourite button, the shopping cart and users navigation items to name a few  as it gives a intuitive way for users to easily navigate across the site.
+I used Font Awesome icons for my social media links, favourite button, the shopping cart and users navigation items to name a few  as it gives an intuitive way for users to easily navigate across the site.
 #### **Colors**
 The color scheme was entirely based around the colour of the logo - I used dev tools to get the exact hex colour of both the yellow background and grey text.
 ### **Wireframes**